Education Grants Program

-RSU#19 Nokomis Regional Middle/High School - Keith Kelley, Newport
+RSU#19 Nokomis Regional Middle/High School - Kieth Kelley, Newport

-Harvesting, Processing and Producing our own wood from schools property to build student guitars and projects.
-In this project students will cut lumber to process using a portable saw mill, build a solar powered kiln to dry wood, laminate and plane the wood into blanks for guitar bodies and necks.
-Once created students will build their own electric guitars using this material.
+Harvesting, processing, and producing our own wood from the school’s property to build student guitars and projects.
+In this project, students will cut lumber to process using a portable saw mill, build a solar powered kiln to dry wood, laminate and plane the wood into blanks for guitar bodies and necks.
+Once created, students will build their own electric guitars using this material.

 Ashland District School - Janet Perry, Ashland

 As we remain in these very unusual times, Ashland FFA hopes to continue learning about agriculture outside the traditional classroom setting with a five day trip to Eastern States Exposition, W. Springfield, Massachusetts and the surrounding areas in September 2022.
 We also plan to attend the 2023 zState FFA Convention.

 Presque Isle Tech Center - Vicki McCurry, Presque Isle